-DART may discharge its obligations to pay Debt Service on all or any portion of the Bonds and related Administrative Expenses, and thereby obtain a release of the pledge and lien of the Master Debt Resolution and Twentieth Supplemental Debt Resolution as to such Bonds, by depositing irrevocably with a trustee or escrow agent moneys which, together with earnings thereon from investment in "Government Securities," as verified by a nationally recognized firm of independent certified public accountants or accounting firm, will be sufficient to pay such amounts on such Bonds to maturity or prior redemption, in all cases in accordance with the terms and provisions set forth in the Master Debt Resolution.
-See "Article X. DISCHARGE OF RESOLUTION" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution.
+DART may discharge its obligations to pay Debt Service on all or any portion of the Series 2020B Bonds and related Administrative Expenses, and thereby obtain a release of the pledge and lien of the Master Debt Resolution and Twentieth Supplemental Debt Resolution as to such Bonds, by depositing irrevocably with a trustee or escrow agent moneys which, together with earnings thereon from investment in "Government Securities," as verified by a nationally recognized firm of independent certified public accountants or accounting firm, will be sufficient to pay such amounts on such Bonds to maturity, in all cases in accordance with the terms and provisions set forth in the Master Debt Resolution.
+See "Article X. DISCHARGE OF RESOLUTION" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution as Amended by Supplemental Debt Resolutions.